t-reents/torch-sim/examples/readme.md

 Examples are provided in two foms:

 * Tutorials are intended to provide pedagogical walkthroughs of TorchSim's core functionality
 * Scripts are a holdover from early torch-sim development, they are not currently recommended as a learning resource.
-See issue [here](https://github.com/Radical-AI/torch-sim/issues/109).
+See issue [issue 109](https://github.com/Radical-AI/torch-sim/issues/109).

 ## Tutorial Formatting